itsdomlo/Beef-Stock/README.md

 - trade in-game stocks with **imaginary money**
 - manage and grow your portfolio
 - monitor market fluctuations
-- play a single-player game of maximizing your profit in a fixed time

 Let's start investing!